Looking for car stereos?Start shopping

 To remove the old stereo, pry out the edges of the receiver/vent trim panel to release the retaining clips, then remove the panel.
 Next, you'll pry out the rectangular trim panel above the heater controls, release those clips, and remove that panel, too.
 With the radio exposed, you can remove the four 10mm screws that hold it in place, disconnect the wiring harnesses, and remove the receiver.

 When you replace the factory radio, you'll lose your factory XM satellite radio capability and AUX input connection.
 Thankfully, both features are available on a wide variety of aftermarket stereos.
 You'll need a mounting kit to secure the new receiver and wiring harness that will connect your new stereo to your vehicle's electrical system.
-(If you purchase your new receiver from Crutchfield, we'll include these free with most receivers.)
+If you purchase your new receiver from Crutchfield, the harness is also available at a deep discount with most receivers.

 Tools needed: Panel tool, socket wrench and extension, 10mm socket

 If you want to continue using the steering wheel audio controls with your new stereo, you'll need to install a special adapter.
 Of the two available, we recommend the Axxess ASWC-1.
 This adapter plugs straight in without splicing, with the help of Metra's 70-8114C harness adapter.

 Upgrading the speakers in your xB will make an already-decent sound system into something special.